WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Application determines what files have been processed using `apache_logs.import_file` TABLE.
 Each imported file has record with name, path, size, created, modified attributes inserted during `processLogs`.

-File deletion is not required by application if desired for later reference.
-File record does have a setting to delete file from folder imported from after a certain amount of time if desired.
 Application runs with no need for user interaction.
+File deletion is not required by application if files required for later reference.
+On servers, run Application in conjunction with logrotate [logrotate](https://github.com/logrotate/logrotate) with [configuration file directives](https://man7.org/linux/man-pages/man8/logrotate.8.html) - `dateext`, `rotate`, `olddir`, `maxage`.
+Set `WATCH_PATH` to same folder as `olddir` and configure logrotate to delete files.
+If a usage scenario requires, next version does have environment variables - `FILE_ROTATE` and `FILE_OLDDIR` to reduce `apache_logs.importFileExists` execution in `processLogs` when thousands of files exist in `WATCH_PATH`.

 Log-level variables can be set to display Process Messages in console or inserted into [PM2](https://github.com/Unitech/pm2) logs for every process step.
 All import errors in Python `processLogs` (client) and MySQL Stored Procedures (server) are inserted into `apache_logs.import_error` TABLE.